 Tubes formed by draining of crusted lava lobes and flows are generally smaller than those formed by the roofing of a channel, but tend to have more complex forms.
 Lava lobes can be stacked vertically as well as advance forwards so that a complex three-dimensional pattern of branching tubes can form.
-The long lava flows in the region would all have been fed by large cylindrical lava
+The long lava flows in the region would all have been fed by large cylindrical lava tubes; but these need not have drained at the end of the eruption to form open caves.

-The ceiling of Natural Bridge, Mt.
-Eccles (Site V-13) has a "Gothic" shape that suggests it formed by levee overgrowth, as shown in Figure 2.2c, See also Fig 4.8.
+Figure 2.4: The ceiling of Natural Bridge (3H-10), Mt.
+Eccles has a "Gothic" shape that suggests it formed by levee overgrowth, as shown in Figure 2.2c, [KGG] See also Figure 5.7.

-Caves formed by draining of lava lobes tend to have low broad chambers and passages (see Figure 2.3).
+Figure 2.5: Caves formed by draining of lava lobes tend to have low broad chambers and passages (see Figure 2.3).
+Carmichael Cave, 3H-70.
+[KGG]